 Around the Southeastern Conference, providing sideline security for SEC programs is considered coveted duty.
 Some officers travel to away games, a cost paid for mostly by the schools.
-It can range from volunteer duty to part of the officer’s regular schedule.
+In can range from volunteer duty to part of the officer's regular schedule.

 Arkansas State Police Captain Lance King, who provided security for Petrino at Razorback games, got the call from the coach when he wrecked his motorcycle.

 King was cleared of any wrongdoing and it's not unusual for marquee college coaches to have at least a causal relationship with the law enforcement officials who work closely with the program.

 "We consider it an honor because college football is such a public part of life in the south," said Mississippi Highway Patrol Maj.
 Billy Mayes, a 31-year veteran of the MHP who graduated from Ole Miss in 1981.
 "But from my point of view, the relationship is strictly business.
 Some coaches are more personable than others.
 Ed Orgeron didn't talk to us much.
 Houston Nutt did."

 In the Petrino case, the coach felt comfortable enough to with King to have the officer handle the crucial minutes following the crash.

 Since the incident, Petrino has been fired with cause in the wake of explosive details of the crash and attempted cover-up, including lying about details of the accident, infidelity and workplace favoritism.
 Arkansas athletic director Jeff Long found that the coach made "a conscious decision" to mislead the university in the aftermath of the crash, including that 25-year-old Jessica Dorrell was on the motorcycle with him during the accident.